Psalm 26 – Standing in an Even Place

 iii.
 David did this under the assumption that at least some kind of association with these people was morally wrong.
 One might say that he took 1 Corinthians 15:33 to heart a thousand years before Paul wrote the words by inspiration of the Holy Spirit: Evil company corrupts good habits.

-v.
+iv.
 Hypocrites: “The hidden ones, the dark designers, the secret plotters.”
 (Clarke)

 b.
 And will not sit with the wicked: David had in mind the people he chose to associate with.
-We have little or no control over many contacts and associations in life; but of those we do, we are obligated to choose and value with a heavenly perspective, not an earthly one.
+We have little or no control over many contacts and associations in life; but of those we do, we are obligated to choose and value our associations with a heavenly perspective, not an earthly one.

 i.
 In the modern world this idea takes on an entirely different dimension, in many ways unknown to King David.
 We choose associations in our entertainment, and we often choose very poorly.
 We allow the wicked to amuse us, then to be our examples, then our models, and finally our idols.
-David’s statement here applies to these kind of contacts and associations.
+David’s statement here also applies to these kind of contacts and associations.

 ii.
 “Many Christians can trace a lost youth or fruitless middle years to the bad influence of evil persons, whom they looked up to and even envied at one time.”
 (Boice)

 iii.
-“Many people have a very strong desire to meet celebrated or ‘important’ people, including those whom they disapprove… But I am inclined to think a Christian would be wise to avoid, where he decently can, any meeting with people who are bullies, or lascivious, cruel, dishonest, spiteful and so forth.
+“Many people have a very strong desire to meet celebrated or ‘important’ people, including those whom they disapprove….
+But I am inclined to think a Christian would be wise to avoid, where he decently can, any meeting with people who are bullies, or lascivious, cruel, dishonest, spiteful and so forth.
 Not because we are ‘too good’ for them.
 In a sense we are not good enough.
 We are not good enough to cope with all the temptations, nor clever enough to cope with all the problems, which an evening spent in such society produces.”
 (C.S.
 Lewis, cited in Boice)

 c.
-I will wash my hands in innocence; so will I go about Your altar, O LORD: David did not believe he was sinless or perfect.
+I will wash my hands in innocence; so will I go about Your altar, O Lord: David did not believe he was sinless or perfect.
 He did need to wash his hands, but he could do so in the innocence of a clear conscience before God.
 He availed himself of God’s altar, both for atonement and for offerings of thanksgiving.

 d.
 I have loved the habitation of Your house: For David, a right walk with God was more than the avoidance of evil.
 It was also a simple yet deep love for God and His presence.
 He loved the tabernacle because it represented the house of God; it was the place of God’s glory.